 The financial statements include the consolidated accounts of Wilhelmina and its wholly owned subsidiaries.
-All significant inter-company accounts and transactions have been eliminated in consolidation.
+Wilhelmina also owns a non-consolidated 50% interest in Wilhelmina Kids & Creative Management LLC which is accounted for under the equity method of accounting.
+All significant inter-company accounts and transactions have been eliminated in the consolidation.